man8/assetmill/CONTRIBUTING.md

 - Use TypeScript for all new code
 - Follow the existing ESLint configuration
-- Use British English for documentation and user-facing strings
+- Use English for documentation and user-facing strings
 - Maximum line length: 119 characters
 - Add proper JSDoc documentation for all public functions and classes